WBLU-LP

-WBLU-LP (channel 62) is a defunct low-power television station in Lexington, Kentucky, United States.
+WBLU-LP (channel 62) was a low-power television station in Lexington, Kentucky, United States.
 Owned by Equity Media Holdings, the station broadcast its signal from downtown Lexington and provided coverage that did not extend far past the developed portions of the city, although the signal could be picked up in neighboring Scott and Bourbon counties.
 The station was active from 1999 until 2009, when it went dark due to a wide-ranging bankruptcy involving Equity.

 History

 Previous use of frequency in market

 The channel 62 frequency was originally used by ABC affiliate WBLG-TV (later re-called as WTVQ-TV) from 1968 until 1980, when that station relocated to channel 36.

 After WTVQ moved to channel 36, several organizations began to petition to re-use the frequency in hope of making it the fourth television station broadcasting out of Lexington (aside from KET).
 Way of the Cross, Inc., which wanted to use it for Christian broadcasting, was initially awarded the license, but, in 1983, channel 62 was awarded to Family Broadcasting Co., Inc., a for-profit group, due to their ability to build a stronger transmitter, which would carry the signal further into Eastern Kentucky.
 In 1986, a settlement between Way of the Cross and FBC was reached, which would allow Way of the Cross to broadcast 15 hours of religious programming each week, plus part-ownership of the station, while FBC would construct the station.

 However, WDKY-TV (channel 56), licensed to Danville, found a less arduous path to come to air.
 It launched in February 1986 and several months later became a charter affiliate of the new Fox network and located their studios in Lexington, effectively muting any impact channel 62 could make; it remained silent into 1987 and most of 1988.

 Finally, after more than seven years of legal battles, the station, called as WLKT-TV, went on the air on October 15, 1988, under FBC's ownership, giving Lexington two independent stations.
 The studio and offices were located in a small shopping center at 124 New Circle Road, Northeast.
 The transmitter was located on Clintonville Road, 3 mi north of US 60, in Clark County.

 It made little to no impact in Lexington, quickly losing money and unable to compete in any way with WDKY, and was stunted by the Family Broadcasting settlement deeming they controlled fifteen hours of the station's schedule weekly, devoted to religious programming.
 The signal also was limited to the core Lexington area.
 WLKT ceased operations at 4:30 p.m. on June 30, 1989.